ipbc-dev/jointube/content/faq.en.md

     <h4 class="panel-title">
       <a data-toggle="collapse" data-parent="#accordion" href="#collapse07">

-7. But if it's free, we'll see like videos about anything and everything?
+7. But if it's free, we'll see videos about anything and everything?

     </a>
     </h4>